Devaasuram: Production

 "There were [also] powerful business interests at work when I wrote my hits such as Devaasuram, Narasimham, Ravanaprabhu and so on...", said writer Ranjith.

 Soundtrack

 The film includes songs composed by M. G. Radhakrishnan, with lyrics by Gireesh Puthenchery.
 The background score was composed by S. P. Venkatesh.

 The song "Vande Mukundahare" is picturised on Oduvil Unnikrishnan, in one of the most dramatic scenes in the film.
 Unnikrishnan plays the role of a wandering Edakka musician who frequently visits Neelakandan.
 The Edakka featured in the background of the song is played by Tripunithura Krishnadas.

 Release

 Box office

-Devaasuram, released on 14 April 1993 during the season of Vishu, became 2nd biggest hit of the year completing 200 days of theatrical run.
+Devaasuram, released on 14 April 1993 during the season of Vishu.
+The film clashed with Mammootty's Vatsalyam, which released a few days before, and Kamal Hassan's Kalaignan, which was released on the same day.
+Despite stiff competition, the film fared better than its competitors and ended up becoming the 2nd biggest hit of the year completing 200 days of theatrical run.
 The movie made on a budget of ₹95 lakhs had earned the producer a profit of ₹35 lakhs, while the satellite right was sold for ₹6 lakhs.